Prefix Consensus For Censorship Resistant BFT: Analysis of Protocol

 \begin{proof} Consider any honest (or publicly verifiable) output produced from a valid $\qcthree$.
-Every element of $v^{\sf low}$ (resp., $v^{\sf high}$) equals some $\xmcp$ value appearing in $\qcthree$ as $\xmcp$ values are consistent (\Cref{lem:pc:1}).
-Each such $\xmcp$ is itself the maximum common prefix of the $\x$ values in some $\qctwo$, and every $\x$ is defined as $\mcp{\{v_i : i\in S\}}$ for some subset $S$ of size $f{+}1$ of the \voteone messages in $\qcone$ (line~\ref{line:x}).
-Therefore, for every index $k$ within the length of $\x$ (and hence within the length of any derived prefix), all parties in $S$ have identical inputs at position $k$.
-Since $|S|=f{+}1$, each output element is supported by at least 1 honest party's input, proving Availability for both $v^{\sf low}$ and $v^{\sf high}$. \end{proof}
+Every coordinate of $v^{\sf low}$ (resp., $v^{\sf high}$) appears in some $\xmcp$ value certified in $\qcthree$, because these values are mutually consistent (\Cref{lem:pc:1}) and the outputs are their shortest and longest elements.
+Every coordinate of such an $\xmcp$ appears in every $\x$ value of its certifying $\qctwo$.
+Finally, by ${\sf QC1Certify}$, every coordinate appended to an $\x$ value has support from $t=\lfloor(n-f)/2\rfloor+1>f$ distinct \voteone senders in its certifying \qcone.
+At least one supporter is honest and has the same input element at that coordinate.
+Thus every element of either output is present in an honest party's input, proving Availability. \end{proof}

 \paragraph{Useful lemmas.}